Pixboost/website-hugo-theme/site/content/blog/ai-images-for-ecommerce/index.md

 draft: true
 ---

 Generative AI went rampant in recent years, becoming very popular and trying itself in every part of our lifes.
-Here, at Pixboost, we were watching the trend curiously and exeperinmenting Large Language Models and what could be their application in Image CDN.
+Here, at Pixboost, we were watching the trend curiously and exeperimenting Large Language Models and what could be their application in Image CDN.

 We'd like to walk you through the first GenAI API we are launching and would love to hear your feedback and thoughts.